LoopieLLC/EnvInstallScript/README.md

 7) MySQL server and workbench
 8) Git

-When you log onto your virtual machine it is going to ask you if you want to update.
-Say no I do not want to update.
-Then run the command:

-sudo dpkg --configure -a

-You are going to have to use the 'sudo' keyword.
-This keyword give a user root priviledges.
-You will be prompted with a password.
-The password is your login password: osboxes.org

-This will fix broken packages.

-If you have any errors that show up just let me know.
-You might have some pending updates in your cache that are locking the 'apt-get' command.
-This is an easy fix that involves a simple udate.

 To run this script you will need to create an empty file and copy and paste the scipt text into it.
 Next you need to create a directory in you "home" folder called bin.
 So the path should be /home/osboxes/bin (your username is osboxes on the virtual machine, and if you created a different user then change osboxes to your username).

 Save the file and call it installscript.sh (this is a shell script that we will run via the terminal).